geopaparazzi/libjsqlite-spatialite-android/README.md

 ---

-Notes: when the use of `ndk-build clean` : fails
+Notes: when the use of `ndk-build clean` fails:
 * This is a bug in ndk **r8e**.
    * How to fix it:
       * Edit the file $(ndk_dir)build/core/build-binary.mk.